NCMD to focus on child suicide in new report

 There is a real concern that the rate of child suicides could increase in light of COVID-19 and the lockdown restrictions.
 In fact, one of the ten common themes leading to child suicide, identified by the NCISH, is social isolation.
 This makes the need to use our up-to-date data on child suicide all the more pressing at this time.
 Our data can help to provide greater insight to inform changes to policy and practice to deliver the interventions needed at this critical time.
 Furthermore, we believe that the findings from our analysis – which will be included in our Suicide themed report at the end of 2020 – could play an important role in identifying and supporting children who are at risk of suicide, highlighting characteristics that need to be taken into consideration when commissioning mental health services for children.
 More specifically, it can support school-based mental health support teams and targeted suicide prevention programmes, which are being rolled out in every region.

-How to get the NCMD report on suicide: This report is due out in the summer of 2021 (revised date, Oct 2020).
+How to get the NCMD report on suicide: This report is due out in the autumn of 2021.
 Health and social care professionals should sign up to our mailing list to receive an update when it is available (you will also receive our quarterly newsletter and other key updates such as information about our webinar series for child death professionals).
 If you would prefer not to be added to the NCMD mailing list but would like to receive notification when this report is available, please email NCMD requesting to be added to our waiting list for NCMD’s suicide report.

 1. ONS data for 2018 recorded 188 suicides in people under 20 years of age in England however, following a change in 2019 for the standard of proof for suicide to be “on the balance of probabilities”, coroners are likely to record less deaths as suicide.